anmolsati/anmolsati/README.md

 - 📫 How to reach me **satianmol9@gmail.com**

-- ⚡ Fun fact **I've accidentally committed to main – and lived to tell the tale!**
+- ⚡ Fun fact **I've accidentally committed to master – and lived to tell the tale!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">